-If you take a poll of enlistees in any military branch and ask them why they signed up, chances are good that you’ll hear “I want to get an education.”
+Every military prospective recruit has heard of the military GI Bill.
+If you take a poll of enlistees in any military branch and ask them why they signed up, chances are good that you’ll hear “I want to get a college education.”
 However, if you’re planning on going to college on Uncle Sam’s dime, you need to educate yourself about the GI Bill and the benefits that it provides.

 The GI Bill, sometimes called the Montgomery Bill or the Montgomery GI Bill, was started after WII vets came home as a way to help them move from combat to a career.
 The Montgomery Bill provided veterans with money for school, unemployment compensation, home loans and more.